Baconz2/termbot/readme.md

 i strongly reccomend running this in a vm for your own saftey.

-# how do i install this retched thing
+# how do i install this wretched thing

 install dependencies with `npm install`